astroworld18o74/Budget_App/README.md

 ## Features of the app
-1.You can add :
+1. You can add :
-  -a.
-Incoming resources
+   - Incoming resources
-  -b.
-Expenditure
+   - Expenditure

-2.It will provide you a relative percentage of your expenditures.
+2. It will provide you a relative percentage of your expenditures.
-3.You can delete entries.
+3. You can delete entries.